dersiwi/8-Puzzle-Solving/README.md

  Allows you to provide a custom starting configuration, a board you want to solve.
  Provide the numbers from 0-8 in the order you want your board to be.
 The 0 correspondes to the empty field.
  Every 3 numbers, a new row on the board begins.
+ Notice, that a configuration that is impossible to solve (depending on the goal-confiuration) keeps the program searching until it eventually explores all possible nodes - that however might take a while.

  #### Example
  ```